coding-to-music/mongoose-xlsx-data-importer/README.md

 Schemas - you must create the schema with all fields if you wish to save all of the data MLab - Yes you can connect to other servers just make sure your uri is absolutely correct & test with the check connection feature first
 Custom Schema - We recommend just leaving the default value null but cause he have noticed odd scenarios with doing anything else
+Xlsx tab names - properly name those as the schema names

 ```